GP2code/SORL1_ADPD/README.md

 - Replication of *SORL1* variants across AD, RD, and PD, highlighting pleiotropic effects
 - Discovery of ancestry-specific and cross-ancestry associations
 - Haplotype and eQTL analyses showing disease-specific architecture and regulatory implications
+- A family-based analysis identified a rare predicted-damaging variant in East Asians and two in European ancestries that show evidence of segregation in PD families

 ---